 In a survey among 94 AHVID members, 27 girls reported same-day reactions to the HPV vaccine, 22 reported reactions within seven days, and 16 reported reactions with thirty days.
 Eight girls have a confirmed diagnosis of complex regional pain syndrome (CRPS).

-In Ireland. there are hundreds of reports of adverse effects to Gardasil vaccination.
+In Ireland. there are hundreds of reports of adverse effects of Gardasil vaccination.
 About 150 families, whose daughters suffered serious adverse reactions, formed a support group called R.E.G.R.E.T.
 Within two months the group’s numbers had swelled to four hundred.

 “The primary goal of the parents in the group is to get help for their daughters who, like many girls around the world, have experienced ‘Reactions and Effects of Gardasil Resulting in Extreme Trauma’,” R.E.G.R.E.T. says.